innoveit/react-native-ble-manager/README.md

 Returns a `Promise` object.

 __Arguments__
 - `peripheralId` - `String` - the id/mac address of the peripheral to connect, if succeeded contains the peripheral's services and characteristics infos.
+In many case if you can't connect you have to scan for the peripheral before.

 __Examples__
 ```js